Marketcircle/AXElements/docs/RSpecMinitest.markdown

 # Test Helpers

+@todo Pretend that this does not exist yet

 There are some types of assertions that you would like to make during testing that simply does not make sense using the build in assertions.
 These can include things like existence checks which you